renovatebot/renovate/docs/usage/upgrade-best-practices.md

 This page explains what we (the Renovate maintainers) recommend you do to update your dependencies.

-We'll cover different situations like starting with a new project, or dealing with a project with five year old dependencies.
+We'll cover different situations like starting a new project, or updating a project with five year old dependencies.
-We also explain why you should update often, and how to nudge your team to actually update their dependencies.
+We also explain why you should update often, and how to nudge your team to update their dependencies.

 ## General recommendations

 In general, we recommend that you:

-- Run Renovate on every repository
+- Run Renovate on _every_ repository
 - Extend from the `config:best-practices` preset instead of `config:recommended`
 - Use the Dependency Dashboard issue (it's on by default)
 - Update your dependencies often